Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Rangeville had a median taxpayer income of $58,081 and an average of $71,365 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was above the national average, contrasting with Rest of Qld's median income of $50,780 and average income of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $66,207 (median) and $81,349 (average).
-According to the 2021 Census, household, family and personal incomes in Rangeville were at the 51st percentile nationally.
-The largest income segment comprised 31.7% earning between $1,500 and $2,999 weekly, with 2,818 residents falling into this category.
-After housing costs, residents retained 87.5% of their income.
+The Rangeville SA2 had a median taxpayer income of $58,081 and an average of $71,365 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This was higher than the national averages of $50,780 (median) and $64,844 (average), as reported for Rest of Qld.
+By September 2025, estimated median income would be approximately $66,207, and average income around $81,349, based on Wage Price Index growth of 13.99% since financial year 2022.
+In Rangeville, household, family, and personal incomes clustered at the 51st percentile nationally in 2021 Census figures.
+The largest income segment comprised 31.7% earning $1,500 - $2,999 weekly, with 2,818 residents falling into this category, aligning with regional trends where this cohort also represented 31.7%.
+After housing costs, residents retained 87.5% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income